Xninety-nine/Customer-Churn-Prediction/README.md

 - After evluating model metrics I decided to experiment with SMOTE to see if I could improve Recall scores for Churn.
 SMOTE stands for Synthetic Minority Over-sampling Technique.
 It's a powerful method used to address class imbalance in datasets.
 Since this dataset was composed of 26% churn customers it was imbalanced which means that my 'Churn' category was significantly underrepresented.

 Why use SMOTE?
-- I used SMOTE because m particularly for binary classification problems when a model learns from imbalanced datasets the models could develop a bias for the majority class, in this case customers who did not churn.
+- I used SMOTE because it is particularly useful for binary classification problems when a model learns from imbalanced datasets the models could develop a bias for the majority class, in this case customers who did not churn.
 This could lead to poor performance in classifying minority class i.e. customer who did churn.

 ## Model Insights: Feature Importance
 The XGBoost model’s feature importance strongly reinforces the patterns uncovered during exploratory data analysis (EDA), providing a high degree of confidence in both the model and the underlying business insights.